 This article will show you how to align these departments through mutual visibility into individual product performance, and how to make them even more efficient with automation.

-Your CRM and your customer data are in the same place, yet product-level data is strewn about like that load of laundry you said you were going to do.
+Your CRM and your customer data are in the same place, yet product-level performance data is strewn about like that load of laundry you said you were going to do.

 You already have a lot of the pieces, but the puzzle hasn’t been put together yet: